Mega Million

 • The first three lotteries to join Mega Millions were Washington (in September 2002), Texas (in 2003) and California (in 2005.

 • When Texas joined Mega Millions in 2003, it began offering an option, initially available only to Texas Lottery players, known as the Megaplier, which was similar to the then-current version of Powerball’s Power Play.
-The 11 Mega Millions lotteries without Megaplier on the January 31, 2010 cross-selling date gradually added the multiplier option; by January 2011, all Mega Millions lotteries, except for California, offered the Megaplier.
+The 11 Mega Millions lotteries without Megaplier on the January 31, 2010, cross-selling date gradually added the multiplier option; by January 2011, all Mega Millions lotteries, except for California, offered the Megaplier.

-• The Texas Lottery owns the trademark to Megaplier.
+• The Texas Lottery owns Megaplier’s trademark.

-• On March 6, 2007, the Mega Millions jackpot reached $390 million, a record for the third largest jackpot in U.S. history.
-The jackpot was shared by two tickets, both matching the numbers of 16-22-29-39-42 and Mega Ball 20.
-Both winners chose the cash option, with each share $116,557,083 before withholdings.
+• On March 6, 2007, the Mega Millions jackpot reached $390 million, a record for the third-largest jackpot in U.S. history.
+Two tickets shared the jackpot, both matching the numbers 16-22-29-39-42 and Mega Ball 20.
+Both winners chose the cash option, with each share of $116,557,083 before withholdings.

 How to play Megamillions